-Tennis elbow is caused by overuse of the muscles and tendons in your forearm near to your elbow joint.
+Tennis elbow is a common musculoskeletal condition caused by overuse of the muscles and tendons in your forearm near to your elbow joint.
 It's caused by any activity that involves repetitive movement in your elbow, wrist and forearm.

 It can affect anyone but is most common in people aged 30–50 years.
-Although movement of your elbow joint isn’t restricted, it can be painful and make some everyday tasks difficult.
+About 1 to 3% of people have the condition and it occurs in men and women equally.
+Although the movement of your elbow joint isn’t restricted, it can be painful and make some everyday tasks difficult.

 In most cases, tennis elbow goes away after about a year with simple treatments and avoiding the repetitive activity that caused it.